Opportunistic Infection | Preferred Therapy | Alternative Therapy | Other Comments | |

 Duration

-Directly acting HBV drugs—such as adefovir, emtricitabine, entecavir, lamivudine, telbivudine, or tenofovir—must not be given in the absence of a fully suppressive ART regimen to avoid selection of drug-resistant HIV (AII).
-Cross-resistance to emtricitabine or telbivudine should be assumed in patients with suspected or proven lamivudine resistance.
+| Directly acting HBV drugs—such as emtricitabine, entecavir, lamivudine, or tenofovir—must not be given in the absence of a fully suppressive ART regimen to avoid selection of drug-resistant HIV (AI).
+Chronic administration of 3TC or FTC as the only HBV-active drug should be avoided because of the high rate of selection of HBV drug-resistance mutations (AI).
+People with 3TC-resistant HBV will have cross-resistance to FTC and partial resistance to entecavir, these agents should not be used (AI).
+If 3TC resistance is suspected or documented, TDF or TAF should be added to the ART regimen (AIII).
 When changing ART regimens, continue agents with anti-HBV activity (AIII).
-If anti-HBV therapy is discontinued and a flare occurs, therapy should be re-instituted because it can be potentially lifesaving (AIII).
+If anti-HBV therapy is discontinued and a flare occurs, therapy should be reinstituted because it can be potentially lifesaving (AIII).
 Because HBV reactivation can occur during treatment for HCV with direct-acting antivirals in the absence of anti-HBV therapy, all people with HIV/HBV coinfection who will be treated for HCV infection should be on HBV-active ART at the time of HCV treatment initiation (AIII).
 If immunosuppressive therapy is given, HBV reactivation can occur.
-For people who are HBsAg-positive, treatment for HBV infection should be administered (AII). |
+For people who are HBsAg-positive, treatment for HBV infection should be administered (AII).
+For detailed recommendations, see Hepatitis B Virus Infection. | |

-Hepatitis C Virus (HCV) Disease |
+Hepatitis C Virus (HCV) Disease | For Treatment-Naive Patients Without Cirrhosis (Any Genotype or No Pre-Treatment Genotype)

 Characteristics that exclude patients from receiving simplified approach to therapy are outlined in Box 1 of the Hepatitis C Virus section.
 For Treatment-Naive Patients with Compensated Cirrhosis (Recommendations Based on Genotypes) Genotypes 1, 2, 4–6